ezraozaki/ezraozaki.github.io/about.md

 I am currently a 4th year Software Engineering major at University of California, Irvine.
 My interest is mainly UX research/design, UI design and product management with the goal of utilizing human-centered design methodologies to enhance user experience of all forms.<br><br>

 **Fun Facts**
 - I'm a rain lover.
+It smells so good.
 - I'm a good listener.
 If you ever need someone to vent your problems to, come to me.
 - I'm a picky eater.
-My motto: "Live to eat"
+My motto: "Live to eat" <br>

+**Hobbies**
+- Photography
+- Drawing
+- Cooking
+- Playing League (Hey I feed everyone!)